 - The most important job criteria for Millennials are meaningful work, rewarding job, and a sense of accomplishment.

-- Roughly 33 percent will place mobile flexibility over salary when considering a job offer.
+- Roughly 33 % will place mobile flexibility over salary when considering a job offer.
 They will also change jobs far more often than any other generation.

 Your Millennial Workforce at a Glance